Master of Arts in Virtual and Extended Realities

 • City Campus is a creative powerhouse that spans the city of Bristol and is made up of Bower Ashton, Spike Island, Arnolfini and Watershed.

-• Showcase your work to potential employers at the final year Creative Industries Degree Show and build an impressive portfolio of work.
+• Showcase your work to talent scouts and potential employers at the final year Creative Industries Degree Show and D&AD New Blood, London.

 Where can it take me?